sjdv1982/seamless/sphinx/source/explained.md

-This document describes the high-level design choices of Seamless, and how it interacts with the outside world (HTTP synchronization, buffer caching, transformations) with a focus on deployment.

-# Overall purpose and design
+# Seamless explained

+## Core concepts

 First, Seamless is a framework for *interactive* programming/scripting.
 There are essentially two ways that you can do this.
 The first is file-based, like the bash shell.
 The second is cell-based, such as IPython, Jupyter, or a spreadsheet.
 Seamless follows the cell-based approach.

 Second, Seamless is a framework for building *workflows* (dataflow programming), i.e. dependency graphs.
 There are essentially three ways you can do this: stream-based (NoFlo), file-based (NextFlow, Snakemake) or cell-based (Jupyter, Excel).
 Again, Seamless follows the cell-based approach.

-Most of Seamless revolves around ***cells***, that hold the data, and ***transformers***, that do the computation.
-Transformers take cells as input and have a single cell as output.
+In a nutshell, most of Seamless revolves around ***cells***, that hold the data, and ***transformers***, that do the computation.
+Transformers take cells (including code cells) as input and have a single cell as output.

 ## Why checksums?

-Cells are based on checksums, not on values or identifiers (more details below).
+What makes Seamless special is that cells don't hold values or filenames, but ***checksums*** (aka hashes, aka content-addressed storage).
+This has several implications.
+First, unlike e.g. NextFlow, you aren't tied to a hierarchy of files, carefully named and accessible on a mounted file system.
+In Seamless, you *can* mount a cell to a file, but it just means that the cell's checksum tracks the file content when it changes (and vice versa).
+Computations can be executed anywhere, without copying over any files first.
+Second, it means that copying a cell is free in terms of space, in the same way that a hardlink to a file is free.
+Third, although they give the illusion of wrapping an in-memory value, Seamless cells do no such thing.
+Checksums are small, and a workflow description with checksums is small, but their underlying data values can be larger than what fits in memory, or on disk.
+Big data is possible with Seamless.
+On the flip side, you can't automatically assume that you can get hold of a cell's data.
+By default, Seamless sets up some simple checksum-to-data caching, but that reintroduces some of the problems (potential memory problems, file copying) that can be circumvented with some custom configuration.

 This means that you can replace a computation with its result, and replace a result with its computation (referential transparency).
 This is good for reproducibility, and it provides *reactivity*: after cell